Hodge numbers of a Fano eightfold of K3 type: Abstract

 \section{Abstract}

-We construct an explicit semistable degeneration of a Fano eightfold of index three and deduce its Hodge numbers, in particular we show that it has Picard rank one.
+We construct an explicit semistable degeneration of a Fano eightfold of index three introduced by Flapan-Macr{\'i}-O'Grady-Saccà.
+We deduce its Hodge numbers and, in particular, we show that it has Picard rank one.
 The Fano variety is of K3 type and it is defined as a connected component of the fixed locus of a suitable antisymplectic involution on a projective variety that is deformation equivalent to the Hilbert scheme of eight points on a K3 surface.
 We also obtain a description of a projective model of the Hilbert square of a K3 surface of genus eight in terms of secant lines to the surface.